Exabyte-io/documentation/docs/tutorials/materials/overview.md

 ## [Generate Combinatorial Sets](combinatorial-screening.md)

-In [this other tutorial](combinatorial-screening.md), we outline the implementation of [combinatorial sets](../../materials-designer/header-menu/advanced/combinatorial-set.md) for generating combinations and permutations of n and p-type dopant atoms in Gallium Phosphide.
+In [this other tutorial](combinatorial-screening.md), we outline the implementation of [combinatorial sets](../../materials-designer/header-menu/advanced/combinatorial-set.md) for generating combinations and permutations of n and p-type dopant atoms in the Gallium Phosphide (GaP) semiconducting material structure.